 To calculate the $\mathcal{Z}_i$'s, we rewrite the integrals to

 where the various $p(\vb*\theta_i|\ldots)$ serve as a prior on the lens system parameters.
 We self-consistently set these to be equal to the astrophysical priors, that also generated the simulated lens systems.
 This can be relaxed to less informative priors or be replaced with other astrophysically inferred priors.
 Although in the simulations, the lens galaxies were fixed at $n_l=4$, in the lens modelling, we do not use this, and instead model the lens S\'ersic index freely, with a wide uniform prior: $n_l\sim\mathcal{U}(0.5,7.5)$.
-The evidence ratio is calculated by sampling the image-only information ($\mathcal{L}_\text{EM}\ p(\vb*\theta_i|\text{EM obs})$), and then applying the importance sampling evidence estimator \citep{gewekeBayesianInferenceEconometric1989,nealAnnealedImportanceSampling2001} on the samples.
+The evidence ratio is calculated by sampling the image-only information ($\mathcal{L}_\text{EM}\ p(\vb*\theta_i|\text{EM det})$), and then applying the importance sampling evidence estimator \citep{gewekeBayesianInferenceEconometric1989,nealAnnealedImportanceSampling2001} on the samples.

-We chose not to include the observability criteria (i.e. $p_\text{EM obs}$ and $p_\text{GW obs}$) in the evidence calculations, as they are not fundamental (we simply use hard cuts on the GW SNRs and observability criteria), and it is more conservative to assess our achieved identification performances without them; this makes the prior more uninformative.
-Implicitly this removes the magnification bias in the reconstruction.
-We note that for the magnification bias for EM galaxies, this is not a large issue, because any model that is compatible with the observed light distribution should anyway be classified as observable.
+We chose not to include the detectability criteria (i.e. $p_\text{EM det}$ and $p_\text{GW det}$) in the evidence calculations, as they are not fundamental (we simply use hard cuts on the GW SNRs and detectability criteria), and it is more conservative to assess our achieved identification performances without them; this makes the prior more uninformative.
+Implicitly this removes the magnification bias, i.e. the bias stemming from the selection effect from detection thresholds, in the reconstruction.
+So it removes the restriction that the lens system and GWs must satisfy our detectibility requirements in our fitting.
+However, we note that for the magnification bias for EM galaxies (i.e. the omission of $p_\text{EM det}$), this is not a large issue, because any model that is compatible with the observed light distribution should anyway be classified as observable.